-- individual student financial aid files for SELF borrowers and related student account records which identify disbursements as MN SELF Loan or other clear designation; - written definition of full-time student; - written definition of half-time student; - written definitions of grade level classifications in order to identify what standards are used to qualify a student's movement from one grade level to the next for SELF Loan eligibility; - written documentation/verification of student's enrollment status on at least a half-time basis; - written documentation/verification supporting budgetary attendance costs of borrowers and estimated financial aid; - written documentation of each student's SELF Loan disbursement, including the date of disbursement and a dollar amount disbursed (refer to Appendix D for Disbursement Checklist that may be used); - copies of Enrollment Verification Reports sent by Firstmark to institutions that do not participate in the Clearinghouse (keep for three years after the last day of a fiscal year or until audit exceptions for the period are resolved); and - written documentation of refund calculations for individual SELF recipients (e.g. copy of Refund Calculation Worksheet).
+- individual student financial aid files for SELF borrowers and related student account records which identify disbursements as MN SELF Loan or other clear designation; - written definition of full-time student; - written definition of half-time student; - written definitions of grade level classifications to identify what standards are used to qualify a student's movement from one grade level to the next for SELF Loan eligibility; - written documentation/verification of student's enrollment status on at least a half-time basis; - written documentation/verification supporting budgetary attendance costs of borrowers and estimated OFA; - written documentation of each student's SELF Loan disbursement, including the date of disbursement and a dollar amount disbursed (refer to Appendix D for Disbursement Checklist that may be used); - copies of Enrollment Verification Reports sent by Aspire to institutions that do not participate in the Clearinghouse (keep for three years after the last day of a fiscal year or until audit exceptions for the period are resolved); and - written documentation of refund calculations for individual SELF recipients (e.g. copy of Refund Calculation Worksheet).

-I. Financial Aid Administrators Web Page
+J. Financial Aid Administrators Web Page

-A Financial Aid Administrators Resource page is available at Financial Aid Resources (selfloan.state.mn.us/ resources) Items on this page are available to print and use in your office or distribute to your interested students.
+A Financial Aid Administrators Resource page is available at Financial Aid Resources.
+8 Items on this page are available to print and use in your office or distribute to your interested students.
 This webpage is only for use by financial aid administrators.
 All questions from institutions should go to the SELF staff at the Office.

-J. Loan Counseling
+K. Loan Online Counseling